John Niedzwiecki

 • Can we use macroinvertebrate diversity to identify potential breeding streams for Ambystoma barbouri in central Tennessee?

-• Is the behavioral reaction of Ambystoma barbouri correlated with the relatedness of fish to its primary predator?
+• Is the intensity of the antipredator behavior a reaction of Ambystoma barbouri correlated with the relatedness of fish to its primary predator?

 • Constructing a multi-gene phylogeny of the family Ambystomatidae (in collaboration with Dr. Dave Weisrock at the University of Kentucky)

-Growing up in eastern Pennsylvania, I have always been interested in outdoor pursuits and the natural world.
-Since my dad took me backpacking on the Appalachian Trail near my house when I was 7, I have enjoyed hiking and backpacking, as well as climbing, SCUBA diving, and canoeing.
+Growing up in Eastern Pennsylvania, I have always been interested in outdoor pursuits and the natural world.
+Since my dad took me on a multiday hike on the Appalachian Trail near my house when I was 7, I have enjoyed hiking, backpacking, climbing, SCUBA diving, and canoeing.
 I attended Shippensburg University, graduating with a B.S. in Biology.
-During those years I spent my summers either at biology field stations or as a counselor for the nature/ ecology program at a Cub Scout camp.
+During those years, I spent my summers either at biology field stations or as a counselor for the nature/ ecology program at a Cub Scout camp.
 In college, I was most fascinated by classes in ecology and evolution and have pursued these interests ever since.

-I live in East Nashville with my wife Dr. Meg Streams, a Public Policy Professor at TSU, our two cats, dog and her cat (because us having three cats would be ridiculous!).
-We enjoy living in Nashville and the outdoor experiences central Tennessee has to offer.
+I live in East Nashville with my wife, Dr. Meg Streams, a Public Policy Professor at TSU, our Dog, and two cats.
+You might find me running through East Nashville or Shelby Bottoms attached to a Red Heeler.
+We enjoy living in Nashville and experiencing Central Tennessee's outdoor experiences.